Erika Sunnegårdh: Career

 Sunnegårdh made her operatic debut in September 2004 at the Malmö Opera in Puccini's Turandot.
 She subsequently sang Turandot again in Sweden, gave orchestral concerts there, and performed the title role in Beethoven's Fidelio with the Florentine Opera in Milwaukee.

 Having already signed a contract with the Metropolitan Opera in May 2004, she made her debut there at short notice at a Saturday matinee on April 1, 2006, singing the title role in Fidelio as a substitute for Karita Mattila.
 The performance was broadcast in the live Metropolitan Opera radio broadcasts series, and she appeared on NBC's Today show the following morning.
-She was also understudy for Elsa in Wagner's Lohengrin that season and was engaged to sing in the Ring that season, in Mozart's The Magic Flute the following season, and then in spring 2007 as joint lead in Turandot and again in Fidelio.
+She was also understudy for Elsa in Wagner's Lohengrin that season and was engaged to sing in the Ring cycle that season, in Mozart's The Magic Flute the following season, and then in spring 2007 as joint lead in Turandot and again in Fidelio.
 In the event she first sang Turandot there a few weeks in advance of her first scheduled appearance, stepping in for Andrea Gruber.

-In Europe, Sunnegårdh sang Turandot at the Deutsche Oper in Berlin in January–March 2012, and has performed several times in the title roles in Puccini's Tosca, including as a replacement at the Royal Swedish Opera, and Richard Strauss' Salome, as Lady Macbeth, including at Glyndebourne, and at the Malmö Opera in the title role in Janáček's Jenůfa.
+In Europe, Sunnegårdh sang Turandot at the Deutsche Oper in Berlin in January–March 2012, and has performed several times in the title roles in Puccini's Tosca, including as a replacement at the Royal Swedish Opera, and R. Strauss' Salome, as Lady Macbeth, including at Glyndebourne, and at the Malmö Opera in the title role in Janáček's Jenůfa.
 She made her singing debut in her hometown of Stockholm as Turandot at the Royal Swedish Opera in autumn 2013.
 She has also continued to give concert recitals, including of contemporary music such as Carl Unander-Scharin's The world as I see it, to texts by Albert Einstein, with the percussion ensemble Kroumata.

 In summer 2006 Sunnegårdh was a host on the P1 Sommar program.

 In the fall of 2013 Sunnegårdh crowdfunded her debut solo album with the Malmö Symphony Orchestra directed by Will Humburg.